SMooGPT: Stylized Motion Generation using Large Language Models: Motion Generation Overview

 \item Composition: given the two body-part text sets, we explicitly ask \name to compose them to obtain unified and conflict-free body-part texts, representing the desired body configuration and motion.

-\item Generation: having the unified body-part texts, the last task is to simply translate them into the motion space, producing the resulting motion.
-Note that the body-part specific motion tokens will be decoded back to the motion space using the pre-trained decoders (see Sec.~\ref{subsec:tokenization}).
+\item Generation: having the unified body-part texts, the last task is to simply translate them into the motion space, producing the resulting motion. \rev{Note that the body-part specific motion tokens will first go through a diffusion denoising process (Sec. \ref{subsec:diffusion_denoising}) to obtain the harmonized and coordinated motion tokens, which are further decoded back to the motion space using the pre-trained decoders (see Sec.~\ref{subsec:tokenization}).}

 \end{itemize}